 Sophia Bishop serves as the program coordinator for Blackstone LaunchPad powered by Techstars, a program of the McFerrin Center for Entrepreneurship.
 In this role, she ensure the terms of the Blackstone Charitable Foundation grant are met and that Texas A&M entrepreneurship initiatives are communicated to our Aggie stakeholders.
 Sophia works to organize and develop programs that will grow the entrepreneurial mindset of Aggies across campus and in the community.

 Sophia earned her BBA in Business Honors and Marketing from Texas A&M in December 2016.
 As an undergraduate, Sophia was on the student planning team for the Blackstone LaunchPad Program, Startup Aggieland, and numerous marketing student organizations.
 She currently serves as an adviser for the Student Business Owners Association, a new student organization started by students from multiple McFerrin Center programs.

 Stephanie Burns is the Communications Coordinator for the McFerrin Center for Entrepreneurship.
 In this role, Stephanie is responsible for marketing, social media, web design and other duties related to The McFerrin Center’s communications strategy.

 Stephanie has had the pleasure of working at Texas A&M University since graduating from the University in 2014 with a BA in English Literature and a minor in French.
 She formerly worked as a Program Specialist for the College of Engineering’s Engineering Entrepreneurship Program.
 She currently serves as the staff advisor for Alpha Zeta Chi, a women’s organization at Texas A&M University.
 She also serves as a leadership coach for the Maroon and White fellows program.
-Stephanie is passionate about social media analytics, trends in fashion design and a good cup of tea.
+Stephanie is passionate about data driven marketing campaigns and a good cup of tea.

 Audrey Fadal, Program Coordinator